Program Policies

-Every USC Summer Programs student is required to submit a Letter of Understanding that details USC Summer Programs’ regulations and standards of conduct for residential and commuting students.
+Every USC Summer Programs student is required to submit a Letter of Understanding that details USC Summer Programs regulations and standards of conduct for residential and commuting students.
 The letter is signed by both the student and their parent(s) or legal guardian(s) after the student is admitted and has secured their enrollment in the program.
-The link to the letter above is provided for reference; the copy to sign will be available after the student is admitted and has submitted the nonrefundable deposit.
+The documents will be sent through the application portal after the student is admitted and has submitted the nonrefundable deposit.

-Residential students must be inside their assigned residential hall by 10:00 p.m. each night, Sunday through Saturday.
-The program will observe a “lights out” policy in effect at 11:30 p.m. each night, by which time all residents must be in their assigned room and their ceiling light must be off.
+Residential students must be inside their assigned residential hall by 10 p.m. each night, Sunday through Saturday.
+The program will observe a “lights out” policy in effect at 11:30 p.m. each night, by which time all residents must be in their assigned rooms and their ceiling lights must be off.

 USC takes matters of intellectual integrity very seriously.
 It is the responsibility of the student to uphold the academic integrity of the university.
 Cheating on examinations and plagiarism — including, but not limited to, submitting work done by another person or purchased from any source and failing to document ideas found in sources, whether phrases or sentences within quotation marks — are considered very serious offenses, and any student found in violation of this regulation will be required to leave the program.

-While attending the USC Summer Programs, students have access to the academic facilities of the University Park Campus.
+While attending USC Summer Programs, students have access to the academic facilities of the University Park Campus.
 However, in order to ensure the students’ safety and security, some areas near campus are off limits to all students.
 Students are permitted to visit select shopping areas located on the perimeter of campus, all of which are about a five-minute walk from the residence halls.
-These include University Village, University Gateway, and Tuscany Plaza.
-USC Summer Programs’ Campus Boundaries Map shops and places of interest at these locations include: Target, Trader Joe’s, CVS, Starbucks, Chipotle, Chick-fil-A, sandwich shops, pizzerias, and several sit-down style restaurants.
+These include University Village, University Gateway and Tuscany Plaza.
+The USC Summer Programs campus boundaries map includes Target, Trader Joe’s, CVS, Starbucks, Chipotle, Chick-fil-A, sandwich shops, pizzerias and several sit-down restaurants.
 Bank of America and USC Credit Union ATMs are located near the USC Tutor Campus Center.
-There’s also a Bank of America ATM at the University Village and a Chase branch at the University Gateway.
+There is also a Bank of America ATM at the University Village and a Chase branch at the University Gateway.

-If a student requires medical assistance during non-business hours, the parent or legal guardian will be contacted to assess the proper procedure and circumstance of the individual student.
+If a student requires medical assistance during non-business hours, their parent or legal guardian will be contacted to assess the proper procedure and circumstance of the individual student.
 If necessary, the student will be accompanied by a USC Summer Programs admin staff member to the nearest emergency room.
-The USC Student Health Center refers students to the following hospital in case of emergency: California Hospital Medical Center 213-748-2411.
-It is located at 1401 S Grand Ave, Los Angeles, CA 90015.
+The USC Student Health Center refers students to the following hospital in case of emergency: California Hospital Medical Center, located at 1401 S Grand Ave, Los Angeles, CA 90015.
+The hospital’s phone number is 213-748-2411.

 Students and their families should plan for the student to stay on campus for the duration of the program.
 Residential students are not permitted to have a personal vehicle on campus or to operate a motor vehicle while attending the program.
-Residential students are permitted to make off-campus visits if a parent or guardian submits a written request via the Absence Request Form at least 72 hours in advance of the student’s departure, and it is approved by an authorized representative of the USC Summer Programs office.
-Emailed forms must be submitted as a PDF to summer@usc.edu from a parent or guardian email address on file in our office and must include the following details:
+Residential students are permitted to make off-campus visits if a parent or guardian submits an electronic Absence Request Form at least 72 hours in advance of the students departure, and it is approved by an authorized representative of the USC Summer Programs office.
+All absences must follow the criteria below:

 • Absences cannot conflict with class times or class outings